philippboehmsturm/antx/README.md

-# Important note: read Only repository for documentation purposes.
+# Important note: read only repository for documentation purposes.
 This version is no longer maintained, a newer version is available at https://github.com/ChariteExpMri/antx2

 # ANTX